Discover your Passion

 In Kay’s own words: “If you want to know for sure [that a career is right for you], you really should do an internship.
 It helps you determine if it is a career you want to pursue.
 Gives you experience so you know what to do and expect.”

-IT’S YOUR TURN TO GET CONNECTED
+IT’S YOUR TURN TO EXPLORE WITH CONFIDENCE!

 Would you like to discover your passion?
 Parents, students, educators and business/organization partners are invited to contact their IIN Coodinator to get INvolved!
 Visit the contact page, type in your zip code, and be in touch with your your regional coordinator by phone or email.